- There are a myriad number of

 not 128.
 Any less and you will find notes are cut off.
 Fortunately

-keyboard piano and Korg offer mid-priced keyboards with 128 notes
+Korg keyboards offer mid-priced keyboards with 128 notes

 - On the other hand you will not want to pay extra for a high number